MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/GDPR-discovery-protection-reporting-in-Office365-dev-test-environment.md

 |8     |  Italy SEPA       |    IT     |GR1601101250000000012300695         |
 |9     |  Netherlands SEPA      NL| NL91ABNA0417164300        |         |
 |10     | Poland SEPA       |  PL       | PL27114020040000300201355387        |
-1. You will see that the DLP policy recognized that body of the email contains IBANs and provides you with the policy tip at the top of the message window.
-2. Close the private instance of your browser.

 ## Phase 6: Demonstrate reporting